 - Make sure your resume and cover letters are value-infused.
 Sending out resumes simply listing job duties will add to your distress.
 Take the time to learn how to create accomplishment-focused career marketing strategies to sell your value to the next employer.

-When you turn that bad attitude around, you will find opportunities starting to come your way.
+When you turn that bad attitude around, eliminate the Law of Subtraction, you will find opportunities starting to come your way.
 These aren’t going to be easy changes for everyone but it will help to make you the candidate people are seeking instead of the one they wish would go away.